 In all, present this information on one page excluding maybe the mission statement.
 As it is the first thing that anyone will read, every word needs to contribute something.
 This is all well and good for established businesses but what about startups?
 In this case, far less information will be available.
 So you will need to focus on you as a person a little bit more.
 As well as discussing your experience and background, let the reader know why you have started this business.

-As long as you demonstrate your extensive market research, there is no reason to be in a worse position than a more established business.
+If you’re a startup business, as long as you demonstrate your extensive market research, there is no reason to be in a worse position than a more established business.
 In truth, a gap in the market is still a gap in the market.
 Regardless of whether you are attempting to fill it for five years or five days.
 If you have the solutions and provide investors with the opportunity to fill this gap, you will be in a strong position.

 There you have it, the complete guide to what should be in a good business plan.
-Ultimately, this document could be the difference between success and failure, securing an investment and failing to get funding.
+Ultimately, this document could be the difference between success and failure, securing investors, and failing to get funding.
 So spend time on it and contact a professional if you feel as though you need the help!